Alien: Earth: Filming

+Location scouting began in 2021.
 Principal photography was scheduled to begin in March 2022, but was delayed due to the COVID-19 pandemic.
-Production on the series began on July 19, 2023, in Thailand.
+Production on the series began on July 19, 2023, in Thailand and lasted for 123 days.
+The construction for the 82 sets were built in over 13 studios across Bangkok.

+Locations in Bangkok included the Pratunam area, the Ashton Asoke-Rama 9 building in Thong Lo, and Soi Langsuan, by the Embassy of the United States, Bangkok and Lumphini Park.
+The island locations included Ko Samui and a hidden lagoon in Krabi.
+According to producer Chris Lowenstein, around 80% of filming was shot on stages while 20% was shot on location.
 Filming (without the American cast including Sydney Chandler, Timothy Olyphant, and David Rysdahl) was allowed to occur during the 2023 SAG-AFTRA strike due to the series' British cast working under an Equity contract.
 In late August, the production was halted due to the strike with most of the first episode completed.
 Filming resumed in April 2024, and wrapped in mid-July.
 Dana Gonzales, Bella Gonzales and Colin Watkinson serve as cinematographers.
-Filming for the second season is scheduled to begin in 2026, in London.
+Filming for the second season was scheduled to begin in May 2026 at Pinewood Studios in London.

 Music

-The score for the series was composed by Jeff Russo.
+The score for the series was composed by Jeff Russo, who composes the music for all of Noah Hawley's projects.
 The soundtrack was released on Hollywood Records on August 12, 2025.
 It will get a vinyl release in December 2025 on Mutant.
 Russo has said he views his lack of education as an orchestral composer as a strength, leading him to use some unconventional instruments in his score, such as the desmophon.

 The episodes end on famous rock, metal and alternative rock songs because Hawley decided to highlight the cliffhanger endings by "mak[ing] an arena show, something that feels bigger than a small theater", featuring tracks by TV on the Radio, Black Sabbath, Tool, Metallica, Jane's Addiction, The Smashing Pumpkins, alt-j, Godsmack, Queens of the Stone Age and Pearl Jam.
 The soundtrack from the fifth episode "In Space, No One..." was released as a stand-alone album on September 2, 2025.

 Release

 Promotion

-Alien: Earth's promotion included immersive experiences such as The Wreckage, which was displayed at the San Diego Comic-Con and South by Southwest, and The Hunt, an activation staged in major cities worldwide.
+Alien: Earths promotion included immersive experiences such as The Wreckage, which was displayed at San Diego Comic-Con and South by Southwest, and The Hunt, an activation staged in major cities worldwide.
 FX also partnered with several companies for promotional tie-ins, offering limited-time meals and beverages through food and hotel chains, as well as exclusive merchandise.